wludh/ugfellows/docs/project_plan.md

 ## Project description
 * Give a brief description of your project.
-* What would your "elevator pitch" be?
+* What would your "elevator pitch" be (how would you explain your project succinctly to someone you met in the elevator going from the first floor to the fifth)?
 * Do you have a thesis?

 ## Project goals